RubyaAfrin/Real-Estate-Price-Prediction-using-Machine-Learning/README.md

 ## License

 This project is licensed under the [MIT License](LICENSE).
-See the LICENSE file for details.
+See the [LICENSE] (https://github.com/RubyaAfrin/Real-Estate-Price-Prediction-using-Machine-Learning/blob/main/LICENSE) file of this for details.

 ---